mbelmadani/moea-automatic-termination/README.md

 # Miscellaneous

-As an additional example, a project using the MOEA Automatic Termination algorithm and DEAP is MotifGP; a motif discovery algorithm for network expressions in DNA sequences.
+As an additional example, a project using the MOEA Automatic Termination algorithm and DEAP is MotifGP; a motif discovery engine for mining network expressions in DNA sequences.

 See motifgp/termination in the development branch (git checkout development) of https://github.com/mbelmadani/motifgp